Flourish.jpg

 …displaying key figures for Swiss municipalities.

 Everything is working as expected here.
 That is, when hovering over a tile one can obtain a couple of statistics for the respective municipality.
-Colors indicate that urban character a municipality has, white lines the borders between Swiss major regions.
+Colours indicate the urban character of a municipality, and white lines mark the borders between Swiss major regions.
 Nothing more, nothing less.

-…displaying most expensive and most modest-priced health insurances premiums in 2023 for adults with a deductibel of CHF 300.
+…displaying the most expensive and lowest-priced health insurance premiums in 2023 for adults with a deductible of CHF 300.

 For the most part, the map operates as expected, displaying all information accurately and adjusting the colours appropriately for low/high values.
 However, there are two points that are somewhat troublesome.
 First, when using the search field, it lists all values for the column in use.
 That is, when searching for a specific municipality, you will always see two names instead of just one, as it does not list unique values.
-Secondly, the search field persistently sits at the very top layer.
+Secondly, the search field always sits on the topmost layer.
 This causes the visualisation to look a bit messy when the tooltip is overlaid by the search field.

 Line chart